19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 10 a.m.-8 p.m.

 Pittsburgh loves its beer and its cookie tables, so why not combine these two gastronomical pleasures?
-Fueled By Hops teams up with the city’s favorite dessert producers to create unique brews that will satisfy every sweet tooth.
-Taste 20 one-of-a-kind collaborations showcasing dessert beers and enjoy music by DJ Scottro.
+Fueled By Hops teams up with the city’s favorite dessert producers to create unique brews to satisfy every sweet tooth.
+Taste 20 one-of-a-kind collaborations and enjoy music by DJ Scottro.
 Tickets include unlimited pours in a commemorative tasting glass.

 Saturday, March 4: Big Night Hollywood at the JCC